 On "Paying Attention" (experiencing flow, presence, and connection while acting)

-As Opposed to "Getting Attention" (thru social media)
+As Opposed to "Getting Attention" (through social media)

 On conquering anxiety onstage by focusing on the person you're talking to (listening and sharing), not on yourself

 On isolation, the human need to connect with others, depression, digital technology, and flow

 "This could be why you're depressed or anxious" | Johann Hari

 On collective problem solving, connecting with and helping others, creating community

 "Isolation is the dream-killer, not your attitude" | Barbara Sher | TEDxPrague